stkprog/yt-to-ft-playlists/README.md

     - [Missing user authentication](#missing-user-authentication)
 - [Technical Details](#technical-details)

-> [!CAUTION]
-> This script adds data to _playlists.db_ using simple appending of JSON text in Python.
-It seems like doing this causes issues with FreeTube's _nedb_ database and can result in FreeTube not opening the database correctly anymore. nedb checks for corruption while loading the database into code, with each corrupted line adding to a 10% total threshold of corruption.
-If this threshold is passed, nedb refuses to open the file.
-As of now, this has not been solved.
-See [Issue 10](https://github.com/stkprog/yt-to-ft-playlists/issues/10) for more info.

 ## Usage
 Make sure that _FreeTube_ is closed, none of its processes are running and backup your ``playlists.db`` file before running the script.